sternmotor/borgserver/features.md

 The `/sshkeys/host` directory and SSH host keys of the borgserver container is automatically created if it does not exist.
-This must be persistent storage to enable a SSH trust relation to borgbackup clients.
+This must be persistent storage to enable a permanent SSH trust relation to borgbackup clients.

 ### Backup storage